Assault weapon: Differing state law definitions

 In Illinois, proposed legislation in 2013 would have defined the term "semi-automatic assault weapon" as any semi-automatic firearm able to accept a detachable magazine, but it was never brought to a vote.
 The Illinois State Rifle Association said most of the state's firearms owners owned one or more guns that would have been banned under the proposal.
 The NRA said the proposal would have restricted about 75 percent of handguns and 50 percent of long guns in circulation.
 As municipalities, Chicago and Cook County bans certain firearms defined as assault weapons and have no provision for legal possession of firearms owned before their laws were passed.
+Certiorari was granted in the case Viramontes v.
+Cook County before the Supreme Court of the United States on June 30, 2026 to decide whether the Second and Fourteenth Amendments protect the right to possess AR-15-platform and similar semiautomatic rifles.
 Minnesota also defines certain firearms as assault weapons and regulates their sales.
 The State of Washington defines any semi-automatic rifle (except antiques), regardless of features, caliber, or magazine type, as a "semiautomatic assault rifle".

 Distinction from assault rifles

 The term "assault rifle" is frequently used interchangeably with the term "assault weapon" but this use has been described as incorrect and a misapplication of the term.
 The AP Stylebook suggests that newsrooms avoid the terms "assault weapon" and "assault rifle" instead using the term "semi-automatic rifle".
 Part of the definition of "assault rifle", according to the Encyclopædia Britannica, is that it is selective-fire, which means that it is capable of both semiautomatic and fully automatic fire.
 Civilian ownership of machine guns, including selective-fire rifles, has been tightly regulated since 1934 under the National Firearms Act and since 1986 under the Firearm Owners Protection Act.